EduartHajko/NavigationProject/README.md

    - Navigation API: http://localhost:6003
    - Administration API: http://localhost:6001
    - RabbitMQ Management: http://localhost:15672 (username: guest, password: guest)
+   - The full URL to access Jaeger is: http://localhost:16686

 4  - Import the 3 json files to postman the collection and the two env files so you can test in docker and in localy by seting as startup project the api gateway and the two other microservices